 • In Communion, the wine should be given to all, instead of only priests, which had created a class distinction within the church.

-Moravians promoted equal education for women and were the first to include pictures in books so children could learn and engage at early ages.
-In missions, Moravians went where no others would go, believed in living with the people they served, and that their lives and actions, not words, bore witness to their faith.
+Moravians promoted equal education for women and were the first to include pictures in books so children could learn and engage in the practice of their faith at an early age.
+In missions, Moravians went where no others would go.
+They believed in living with the people they served and that their lives and actions, not words, bore witness to their faith.